irods/irods.org/content/posts/genquery-iterator-for-the-irods-python-rule-engine-plugin.md

 TICKET_OWNER_ZONE
 ```

-A few examples of the types of queries possible via `iquest` using GenQuery,
+For a few examples of the types of queries possible via `iquest` using GenQuery,
 see the listing at the end of the help text (`iquest -h`):

 ```